 My portfolio includes three data science projects on different topics focusing on tabular data, computer vision and package development.
 To see more of my work, visit my GitHub page or download my CV.

 Profit-driven demand forecasting with gradient boosting

-- performed a thorough data aggregation, cleaning and feature engineering
+- performed a thorough cleaning, aggregation and feature engineering on transactional data

 - implemented custom loss functions aimed at maximizing the retailer's profit

 Forecasting demand is an important managerial task that helps to optimize inventory planning.
 The optimized stocks can reduce retailer's costs and increase customer satisfaction due to faster delivery time.
 This project uses historical purchase data to predict future demand for different products.

 - thorough data preparation, cleaning and feature engineering

 - aggregation of transactional data into the daily format

 - stacking ensemble to further maximize the performance